NCAA Division I FBS independent schools: University of Connecticut

 Since 2021, UConn home games have aired on CBS Sports Network.
-The deal between CBS and UConn was made in 2020, initially only including four home games, with all home games televised from 2021 to 2023, but their season was cancelled due to the COVID-19 pandemic, therefore starting in 2021 against Holy Cross, and the final season being in 2024, although it has been confirmed home games will continue to air on CBS Sports Network in 2025.
+The deal between CBS and UConn was made in 2020, initially only including four home games, with all home games televised from 2021 to 2023, but their season was cancelled due to the COVID-19 pandemic, therefore starting in 2021 against Holy Cross, and the final season being in 2024, although all but one home game continued to air on CBS Sports Network during the 2025 season with no announcement of a deal extension or new agreement.
 No home game has aired on the CBS network during their deal.

 In 2022, UConn's home opener against Central Connecticut was televised on The CW affiliate WCCT-TV and streaming on WTIC-TV's streaming app, FOX61+.
 The following year, UConn's athletic department announced a partnership with Hartford-licensed CBS affiliate WFSB and sister independent station WWAX-LD.
 The 2023 home finale against Sacred Heart and the 2024 home opener against Merrimack were televised on WFSB, and streaming for free on UConn's streaming service, UConn+.